 It is a reasonable assumption that my sons will take their time in settling down.
 It is an equally reasonable assumption that I may never know the pleasures of seeing my grandchildren, if there are grandchildren.
 It is a reasonable assumption that I will never fully recover from these years of disproportionately shared parenting expenses.

 Oh, the former (grandchildren) is hardly a raging concern at this moment; I’ve barely embarked on Empty Nest and I’m still adjusting.
-I come to this stage with the knowledge of mixed blessings, including a good relationship which I hope to enjoy – however long it may last.
+I come to this stage with the knowledge of an uncertain road with its pros and cons, not to mention the gift of a good relationship which I hope to enjoy – however long it may last.

 But the latter?
 Money?
 It’s a hard reality.
 One I’m still chewing on, as a midlife “freelance” mother, in a roiling recessionary world.